hauselin/obsidian-alfred/README.md

 - The Daily notes Obsidian plugin must be enabled.
 - `od` opens today's daily note.
 Alternatively, you can use a hotkey.
 If you've successfully followed all the set-up steps, `od` will also create today's daily note if it doesn't exist yet.
 If you see error messages, most likely you haven't set things up properly.
 Follow the set-up instructions carefully and try again.

+### Add text as list items (bullet points) to the end of your daily note

+`odi` lets you append text to the end of your daily note.
+Before you use `odi` each day, you have to first use the command `od` (or the corresponding keyboard shortcut which you might have set up).
+You only have to perform this step **once a day** so Alfred knows the path to your daily note; otherwise, `odi` might append the text to your previous day's daily note.

 ### Create or open tomorrow's daily note: `otmr`